What Is Obon? A Guide To The Japanese Halloween

-Decorating the deceased’s altar with small memorial tablets, fruits, flowers and Japanese sweets is also part of the early preparation stage—a practice used to offer late loved ones objects they enjoyed in their lifetime.
+Decorating the deceased’s altar with small memorial tablets, fruits, flowers, and Japanese sweets is also part of the early preparation stage—a practice used to offer late loved one’s objects they enjoyed in their lifetime.

 While practiced mostly in countryside areas recently, some regions will also prepare horses made of cucumbers and cows made of eggplants with wooden sticks for legs.
 The symbolism behind it is that the horse will help spirits return home as soon as possible, while the cow will take them back to heaven slowly as soon as the festival is over.

 August 14-15 — Hoyo/Kuyo

 After the recital, they have lunch together, recalling old stories of their beloved deceased.
-The meal, called shojin ryouri, is purely vegetarian, and usually includes stewed beans, spinach with soy sauce and sesame, or pickled cucumbers.
+The meal, called shojin ryori, is purely vegetarian, and usually includes stewed beans, spinach with soy sauce and sesame, or pickled cucumbers.

 August 16 — Okuribi

 Obon concludes with another bonfire lighting up the sky, meant to see the ancestors’ spirits off to the netherworld.
-In many areas of Japan, people will also organize bonodori dances, which were originally performed for the deceased, though in recent years have become a symbol of summer festivals themselves.
+In many areas of Japan, people will also organize bon-odori dances.
+These traditional dances were originally performed for the deceased, though in recent years have become a symbol of summer festivals themselves.

-One of the most famous bonfire festivals as part of this tradition is the Gozan Okuribi (or Daimonji) in Kyoto, which attracts thousands of visitors every year.
-Some of the most famous such festivals take place in Hiroshima and Asakusa in the Toro Nagashi festival.
+One of the most famous bonfire festivals as part of this tradition is the Gozan Okuribi (or Daimonji) in Kyoto.
+It is so famous that it attracts thousands of visitors every year.
+Some of the most famous Obon festivals take place in Hiroshima and Asakusa in the Toro Nagashi festival.